abhinavsharma/hypersearch/README.md

 We don't think it's easy to make an alternative search engine that's much better, but we do think that there are **clever ways to use existing search engines to get to the best content.**

-This is the underlying core philosophy behind Hypersearch.
+This is the underlying core philosophy behind Hyperweb.

 ### **Don't re-invent another search engine with the same incentives.
 Instead, augment search for power users**